SKSLAB/Multi-unit-production-planning-with-continuous-variables-hard-penalty-approach/README.md

   2. The objective function files are capable of determining the objective function values of multiple solutions (i.e., if required, the entire population can be sent to the objective function file).

-**Reference:**<br>

-  Sandeep Singh Chauhan, Prakash Kotecha,An efficient multi-unit production planning strategy based on continuous variables, Applied Soft Computing,2018,ISSN 1568-4946, https://doi.org/10.1016/j.asoc.2018.03.012.
+**Reference:** Sandeep Singh Chauhan, Prakash Kotecha,An efficient multi-unit production planning strategy based on continuous variables, Applied Soft Computing,2018,ISSN 1568-4946, https://doi.org/10.1016/j.asoc.2018.03.012.